icons8/lunacy-docs/docs/text.md

 In Lunacy, text snippets are short commands for generation of specific texts.
 Snippets always begin with a semicolon (;) followed by a full or short form of the command.
 For instance, to generate an email address, you should type *;email* or *;em*.
 To generate a credit card number, type *;creditcard* or *;cr*, and so on.
 You can always look up the list of snippets on the menu with text categories (see the figure in *Way 1*) or in the shortcuts panel.

 1. Select the required text block.
-2. Press `Enter` or click the **Edit Object** button on the top bar to enable the edit mode.
+2. Press `Enter` or click the **Edit Layer** button on the top bar to enable the edit mode.
 3. Enter the required snippet and and press `Esc`.
 Use the `Shift + R` shortcut to refresh generated content, if needed.

 ![Using snippets](public/text-snippets2.gif)

 ## Fonts Embedding

 You can embed fonts into your document before sharing it with other people.
-This ensures that text objects will look exactly as you designed them everywhere even if a computer doesn't have all the right fonts.
+This ensures that text layers will look exactly as you designed them everywhere even if a computer doesn't have all the right fonts.

 To use this feature, click **Text > Fonts Embedding** on the menu bar.
 In the displayed dialog box, select the required fonts and click the **Embed fonts** button.